GeorgeDavila/Computational_Physics_Fortran/README.md

 # Computational_Physics_Fortran
 Some Computational Physics Projects done for my 2018 computational physics course in grad school.
-Simulations coded in Fortran90 (as mandated by Professor) and simulated on UCF's PuTTy.
+Simulations coded in Fortran90 (I prefer python, but Fortran was mandated by the Professor) and simulated on UCF's PuTTy.
 Papers themselves written in LaTeX.
 Plots made using WolframCloud, Mathematica, MatLab, and Excel

 ### Written Reports
 Contains the write-ups of the projects